bheisig/rt-extension-referenceidoitobjects/README.md

 2. You have to re-name the custom field "i-doit mandator" to "i-doit tenant".
 3. The custom filed "i-doit tenant" must contain tenant identifiers not their names.
 4. Check RT's site configuration file for the string "mandator".
 Please replace it with "tenant" (beware of the case-sensitivity).
-5. In RT's site configuration the settings `%IDoitTenantKeys` and `$IDoitDefaultTenant` must containt the tenant identifiers, not their names.
+5. In RT's site configuration the settings `%IDoitTenantKeys` and `$IDoitDefaultTenant` must contain the tenant identifiers, not their names.
 6. Restart RT environment: `sudo rm -rf $RT_HOME/var/mason_data/obj/* && sudo systemctl restart apache2.service`

 ##  Issue in RT 4.4.x

 **Caution:** RT 4.4.x is currently shipped with an out-dated version of the JavaScript framework [jQuery](https://jquery.com/).
-This version breaks with the jQuery plugin [DataTables](https://datatables.net/) which is needed by this RT extension.
+This version breaks with the jQuery plug-in [DataTables](https://datatables.net/) which is needed by this RT extension.
 A workaround is to upgrade jQuery.

 1. Download a newer version of jQuery from their website, for example the minified version [`1.12.4.min.js`](https://code.jquery.com/jquery-1.12.4.min.js).
 2. Copy this file to `$RT_HOME/share/static/js/`.